How Much Does It Cost To Start Beekeeping? (Updated for 2023 Season)

 In addition to ongoing costs, there will be unexpected costs.
 It is not unusual to lose colonies over winter.
 Replacing bees is expensive.

 This is not meant to discourage you.
-When we started we knew there would be additional costs but I don’t think we had the full picture.
+We knew there would be additional costs when we started, but I don’t think we had the full picture.

 Knowing what to expect, you can better budget for costs and make informed choices about where your dollars are best spent.
 Also, as you gain experience and knowledge, you will find ways to lower expenses without hurting your apiary.

-Use the cost estimator below to get an idea of what your first year will run.
+Use the cost estimator below to understand what your first year might cost.

 This article is part of a series on How To Start Beekeeping, a step-by-step guide through your first year of beekeeping.